 People told us staff were caring.
-This ethos consistency enabled people to receive good care from staff who knew them well.
-Staff did all they could to promote independency and we saw examples of such practices.
+This ethos consistently enabled people to receive good care from staff who knew them well.
+Staff did all they could to promote independence and we saw examples of this taking place.

 People had access to a wide range of activities and were supported to avoid social isolation.
-The registered manager successfully maintained an open and transparent culture which contributed to staff work satisfaction and in turn the staff delivering good care for people.
+The registered manager successfully maintained an open and transparent culture which contributed to staff work satisfaction and in turn the staff delivered good care for people.